 There might be a lot of cases where you might want to use your laptop along with a monitor, keyboard, and a mouse on a desk for better productivity.
 Although, connecting all these devices alongside a network cable and your laptop charger can be quite cumbersome and time-consuming.

-To overcome this issue, you can simply connect a Thunderbolt 4 dock for your laptop.
+To overcome this issue, you can simply connect a Thunderbolt 4 dock to your laptop.
 With these docks, you can simply connect all of your peripherals and network cables to a single hub or dock.
 This dock then connects to your laptop over a single Thunderbolt 4 cable for ease of use.
 In fact, most of these Thunderbolt 4 docks also charge your laptop at the same time allowing you to easily use your laptop without needing your laptop charger.

 High-Speed External Storage